pippinbarr/cart253/topics/making/from-idea-to-plan.md

 > A frog eating flies

-Clearly this is pretty basic and there are a *ton* of ways you could thinking about this as a program.
+Clearly this is pretty basic and there are a *ton* of ways you could think about this as a program.
 It could be an animation, it could be a game, it could be a simulation.

 So we need to go from this basic idea to a more specific experience we want to create.